Cyber-Haze/Azure-VM-Creation-and-Network-Protocols/README.md

 3. Download & Install Wireshark within the Windows 10 VM
 </p>
 <br />

 <h2></h2>

 <p>

 - Open Wireshark and filter for ICMP Traffic (often used in tools like ping and traceroute to check network connectivity and diagnose issues.)
 - Open Windows Powershell or CMD as administrator
-- Back In Azure,identify Linux Ubuntu VM private IP address and perform a Ping command from the Windows 10 VM ( ping
+- Back In Azure,identify Linux Ubuntu VM private IP address and perform a Ping command from the Windows 10 VM
 - Observe ping request & reply traffic via Wireshark between the two VM's
 </p>
 <p>